yeokm1/SwiftSerial/README.md

 ```swift
 serialPort.setSettings(receiveRate: .baud9600, transmitRate: .baud9600, minimumBytesToRead: 1)
 ```
 The port settings call can be as simple as the above.
-For the baud rate, just supply both transmit and receive even if you are only intend to use one function.
+For the baud rate, just supply both transmit and receive even if you are only intending to use one transfer direction.
 For example, transmitRate will be ignored if you specified `andTransmit : false` when opening the port.

 `minimumBytesToRead` determines how many characters Linux must wait to receive before it will return from a [read()](https://linux.die.net/man/2/read) function.
 If in doubt, just put 1.